Liberty-IT-Campaign-In-Code/Find-Yourself/README.md

 You can download Processing here - https://www.processing.org/download/.

 # Processing
 Examples of how Processing is used can be found here - https://github.com/ThomasLengeling/Processing-Sketch?files=1

+# Examples from Glenn
+And here is a link to Glenn's blog where you can see examples of how he works in Processing - www.butterfly.ie/liberty